Neuroscientist

 Apprenticeships

 Modern Apprenticeships (MAs) mean you learn on the job.
 You get paid and work towards a qualification at the same time.
+You might want to consider an MA in areas such as:

-Life Sciences and related science industry
+Life Sciences and Related Science Industries

-Graduate Apprenticeships (GAs) are designed for industry and you'll spend most of your time learning on the job but you'll also go to uni or college.
+Graduate Apprenticeships (GAs) are designed for industry and you'll spend most of your time learning on the job but you'll also go to uni.
 You'll get a job, get paid and work towards a qualification at the same time.

-You might want to consider a GA in areas such as:
+You might want to consider a GA in Data Science.

 Find the right course for you